Extended school year services: What you need to know

-If your child is eligible, his IEP team may talk about getting him ESY services.
+If your child is eligible, the IEP team may talk about ESY services.
 The main issues the team looks at are regression (losing skills) and recoupment (the time needed to relearn skills).
 The questions the team considers are:

 Will your child lose critical skills without continued support and teaching?

-Will it take a long time for him to regain those skills—longer than it would take a child without a learning difference?
+Will it take a long time for your child to regain those skills — longer than it would take a child without a learning difference?

-If your child has a history of regressing and struggling to relearn, his IEP team will take that into account.
+If your child has a history of regressing and struggling to relearn, the IEP team will take that into account.
 If there’s no data, it can be harder to make a decision.
-But there are some questions the team may ask to help predict how likely he is to regress.
+But there are some questions the team may ask to help predict how likely your child is to regress.
 These include:

 Has your child had difficulty retaining skills over shorter breaks?

-Does your child need continual reinforcement to keep his skills during the regular school year?
+Does your child need continual reinforcement to keep skills during the regular school year?

-Does your child have behavior issues that get in the way of learning during the school year?
+Does your child have behavior challenges that get in the way of learning during the school year?
 Will that be a problem next year without continued support over the summer?